 Aside from the zinc carnosine, the only other ingredients are cellulose, stearic acid, and silica.

-Often, less scrupulous supplement companies will use a cheaper formulation like zinc oxide, which can upset the stomach’s acidity balance and is not as easily absorbed.
+Often, less scrupulous supplement companies will use a cheaper formulation like zinc oxide, which can upset the stomach’s acidity balance and is not as easily absorbed, but zinc citrate doesn’t have these disadvantages.

-The zinc supplement offered by Pure Encapsulations, a smaller company, takes a different tack when it comes to this product: it’s offered in a liquid form, as the name suggests.
+The zinc supplement offered by HYPR, takes a different tack when it comes to this product: it’s offered in a liquid form, as the name suggests.

 7. Bulk Supplements Zinc Gluconate